 For sales and delivery product claims, a supplier with a GiB-F claim must have systems in place to record timber felled and sold.

 All timber sold with a GiB-F claim must be in accordance with the management plan and felling licences.
-Extraordinary felling such as Statutory Plant Health Notice, wind-blown trees and trees felled for health and safety reasons, can be deemed GiB-F if the management plan is reviewed and revised as necessary.
+Extraordinary felling such as Statutory Plant Health Notice, wind-blown trees and trees felled for health and safety reasons, can be deemed GiB-F if the management plan is reviewed and revised to include restocking and monitoring of these areas.

 Use of Grown in Britain label with respect to on-product and point of sale material

 Any use of on-product labels must comply with Grown in Britain label standard.

+Group Schemes

+Group scheme managers take on the responsibility of the overall responsible person for measuring compliance with the GiB Standard.

 GENERAL REQUIREMENTS FOR CHAIN OF CUSTODY CERTIFICATION FOR VIRGIN TIMBER